Complaints about rental providers and agents

 - Not fix listings that are wrong, incomplete or ambiguous [section 439G]

-Also see our website page Tenant databases or ‘blacklists’.
+For more information, see our page on tenant databases or ‘blacklists’.

 Other offences

-Other actions by rental providers or real estate agents that are offences include:
+Other actions by landlords or agents that are offences include:

 - Giving you a notice to leave without reasonable grounds [section 368A] and not telling VCAT about the notice [section 373]